 Integrating automotive applications into the head unit

-The COQOS SDK hypervisor creates logical virtual machines (VMs), each of which runs a different, fully independent operating system, safely and independently of one another.
+COQOS hypervisor SDK creates logical virtual machines (VMs), each of which runs a different, fully independent operating system, safely and independently of one another.
 Therefore automotive applications can be integrated into the cockpit controller.
 They run independently of Linux and fulfill real-time and fast-boot requirements.

-Having separate VMs for isolated functions, COQOS provides the benefit that functional disruptions cannot affect systems in other VMs.
+Having separate VMs for isolated functions, COQOS Hypervisor SDK provides the benefit that functional disruptions cannot affect systems in other VMs.
 This architecture simplifies the challenge of high functional safety.

 The hypervisor is designed from the ground up for supporting applications with high requirements on safety and security.
 In addition it is suitable for systems that need to comply with ISO 26262.